A Virago is a woman of strength and spirit. The world has been trying to make that an insult for centuries. I wear it differently.

 the voice behind the fight

-Danielle Bloom is a rock vocalist, speaker, and founder of the Rock Star Body System
+Danielle Bloom is a rock vocalist, speaker, and founder of the Rock Star Body System...a philosophy built on strength, resilience, and rebuilding from the inside out.

-blending the raw energy of rock with the discipline of physical training.
+Her work fuses the raw energy of rock music with the discipline of physical training, creating a message centered on endurance, identity, and personal transformation.

-A mission to rebuild stronger than what tried to break you.
+A mission to become stronger than what tried to break you.

 She wasn’t born strong.